 “I need PDF security analysis” → PDFActionInspector.
 JavaScript action extraction and risk assessment from Foxit.

-Rating: 3.5 / 5
+Rating: 4.0 / 5

-This review reflects research conducted in March–April 2026.
+This review reflects research conducted in March–May 2026.
 Star counts, version numbers, and feature availability may have changed since publication.
 We research MCP servers thoroughly through documentation, GitHub repositories, community discussions, and published benchmarks — we do not test servers hands-on.

-This review was last refreshed on 2026-04-22 using Claude Opus 4.6 (Anthropic).
+This review was last refreshed on 2026-05-20 using Claude Sonnet 4.6 (Anthropic).